 How quickly our economy will recover cannot be precisely forecasted.
 But we can say with certainty that if millions of workers are in or on the brink of poverty, our economic woes will be dragged out.
 We need solutions like Brown’s essential worker pay and a continuation of the federal unemployment bonus to ensure that no one falls through the cracks during this crisis.
 And we also need a permanent $15 dollar per hour minimum wage to give American workers the opportunity to make ends meet and, perhaps, to have a realistic chance at living the American dream.

 Workers in Utah and throughout the country realize how distressingly low their wages are compared to the cost of living.
 It is high time that employers and legislators recognize it too.
 Utah Senators Mitt Romney and Mike Lee can start by taking the lead in the Senate to pass the Raise the Wage Act and to address Americans’ wages in the upcoming COVID-19 relief legislation.
 Let’s finally give Utahns and hardworking Americans across the country the wages they have earned and deserve.

-Jonathan M. Ruga and Scott F. Young are members of the Patriotic Millionaires, a nonprofit group that promotes, among other fair policies, providing a sustaining wage for working Americans.
-They are co-founders of Sentry Financial Corp., Salt Lake City, and allocate significant time and resources to addressing the needs of vulnerable populations in our communities.
+Jonathan M. Ruga and Scott F. Young are members of the Patriotic Millionaires, a nonprofit group which promotes, among other fair policies, providing a sustaining wage for working Americans.
+They are co-founders of Sentry Financial Corporation, Salt Lake City, Utah, and allocate significant time and resources to addressing the needs of vulnerable populations in our communities.